EFT meets CFT: Multiloop renormalization of higher-dimensional operators in general $\phi^4$ theories: Applications to CFT: New data for , and hypercubic symmetry

 For instance, in the data file of \cite{Henriksson:2022rnm}, the five-loop result of the $\phi^6$-type scalar operator in the rank-2 traceless symmetric $T$ irrep is stored as \texttt{DeltaE[Op[T,0,4]]}.\footnote{In the data file of \cite{Henriksson:2022rnm}, the notation used to denote operators is \texttt{Op[$\langle R\rangle$,$l$,$i$]} for the operator in global symmetry irrep $\langle R\rangle$ of spin $l$ and $i$th lowest scaling dimension.
 For Ising, the representations are $\langle R\rangle=\texttt{E},\texttt O$ for $\Z_2$-even and $\Z_2$-odd.
 For $O(n)$, the irreps $T_m$, $A_m$ and $H_m$ are denoted \texttt{Tm[$m$]}, \texttt{Am[$m$]}, \texttt{Hm[$m$]} respectively, and lowlying irreps are given by symbols \texttt S, \texttt V, \texttt T, \texttt A, \texttt {A3}, \texttt{B4}.} This gives the dimension at the critical coupling \eqref{eq:critCouplingON}.
 The dimension at generic coupling can be reverse-engineered by inverting that relation.\footnote{For example: we have $\Delta_{\phi^6_T}=6-3\eps+\frac{2n+42}{n+8}\eps-\frac{71 n^2+1066 n+5544}{2 (n+8)^3}\eps^2+\ldots$, where $6-3\eps$ is the free-theory part which should be separated before substituting $\eps=\frac{n+8}3\lambda-\frac{3n+14}{3}\lambda^2+\ldots$ (this is the order-by-order solution for $\eps$ in terms of $\lambda$ in \eqref{eq:critCouplingON}).
 This gives the expression $\Delta_{\phi^6_T}=6-3\eps+\frac{2n+42}{3}\lambda-\frac{107n+1134}{18}\lambda^2+\ldots$ at general $\lambda$.}

 \paragraph{Precision spectroscopy.} With such wealth of perturbative results, we can now perform a precision spectroscopy of the scalar, spin-1 and spin-2 sectors of the $O(n)$ CFTs for $n=1,2,3,4$.
 We displayed the scalars in Figure~\ref{fig:scalar-all} in the introduction, and now complement these with spins 1 and 2 in Figures~\ref{fig:vectors-all} and \ref{fig:tensors-all} here.
 Where available, we compare the results with non-perturbative spectra from the bootstrap and Monte Carlo methods.\footnote{For $n=3$, we use the high-precision unpublished spectrum shared with us by the authors of \cite{Chester:2020iyt}.
-We also point out that there is data from the fuzzy sphere regularization for a plenitude of operators; see~\cite{Han:2023lky,Dey:2025zgn}.}
+We also point out that there is data from the fuzzy sphere regularization for a plenitude of operators; see~\cite{Han:2023lky,Dey:2025zgn}.} In appendix~\ref{app:ONTables} we tabulate numerical values of the Pad\'e approximants evaluated at $\eps=1$ for $n=2,3,4$.

-In these figures, we display Pad\'e approximants providing a simple way to perform a resummation of our pertrubative results.
+In the figures, we display Pad\'e approximants providing a simple way to perform a resummation of our perturbative results.
 In particular, we use a maximal-degree Pad\'e approximant